tytydraco/yessleep/out/They_record_the_dying_I_finally_understand_what_the_silence_is_for.md

 Then the warmth comes back and finishes the sentence like nothing happened.

 I sat there until the file ended, and then I had to put the phone down because my hands were shaking to badly to hold it.
 Then I went through every file, second by second, at full volume.
 She's in all of them.
 Never a sentence.
-On file four, buried under a story, there's the first syllable of my name, the real one, her name for me, cut off like a hand went over a mouth.
+On file four, buried under a story, there's the first syllable of my name, the real one, her name for me, cut off like a door shut on it.
 On file seven, under a story about a wedding she was never at: "tired."
 Just that.
 Just tired.

 I told myself a mimic could fake that too.
 A costume with a struggling grandmother sewn into the lining is a better lure than a costume without one.
 That's what I told myself, and it held for about a day.

 Then I got to file eight.

-Marguerite's rule, the one she was taught, the one the whole silence thing is built on, is that whatever it hears, it can wear.
-And everything in those files fit the rule.
+Everything in those files fit Marguerite's rule: whatever it hears, it can wear.
 The engagement story?
-Gran told it at every Thanksgiving I've been alive for, and she told it to Carol's recorder besides.
-The wedding, the nicknames, all of it.
-Things she'd said out loud a hundred times in rooms with phones in them.
+Gran told it at every Thanksgiving I've been alive for, and to Carol's recorder besides.
 A good mimic with a good library.
 Fine.

-File eight asked me, warm and slow and patient, "Do you remember Mr. Church?"
+File eight asked me, warm and slow and sure, "Do you remember Mr. Church?"

-I need to explain Mr. Church, and I hate doing it here, because he was ours.
+I hate putting Mr. Church on a page, because he was ours.
 The summer I was nine, Gran woke me up before it was light out, and we skipped Sunday service and took the rowboat out on the lake instead, just the two of us, which was a scandal you'd have to have known my grandfather to fully appreciate.
 He was a deacon.
 Church was not optional.
 And while we sat out there with our lines in the water, a heron landed on the bow of the boat and just stood there, tall and gray and serious, looking down his beak at us like we were late.
 And Gran said, "Well.
 We came to church after all.
 Morning, Mr. Church."
 And we laughed so hard we scared the fish, and on the row back she made me swear we'd keep it to ourselves.

 I kept that promise my whole life.
 So did she.
 We never said it out loud again.
 Not at holidays, not on the phone, not in the hospice room with Carol's recorder running.
 It wasn't a story.
 It was a look we traded across the table whenever a sermon ran long.
 There is no recording of Mr. Church anywhere on this earth.
-The last time either of us said his name out loud, there wasn't a microphone within a mile of that lake, and there never was again.

 A costume can only wear what it hears.
 Nothing ever heard Mr. Church.

 Only she was in that boat.

-I want to be careful here, because I know how this sounds, and I've gone around it every way there is.
+I've gone around it every way there is.
 A lucky guess?
 It's not a guessable thing.
 It used the name.
 It described the heron standing on the bow.
 There's one explanation left, and it's the one Marguerite was trained never to arrive at.

 It isn't wearing a recording of her.
 It has her.
 It's been going through her like you'd go through a stolen purse.
 Every private thing.
 Every kept promise.
 And it found the softest thing we ever had, and it baited the hook with it.

-So the rule they teach the volunteers is a lie, and I don't think Marguerite knew that.
-I think whoever trained her told her the same kind thing she told me, that the dead pass clean and it's only ever a mimic, because a volunteer who believes that keeps the silence rules and sleeps at night.
-A volunteer who knew the truth would burn the whole program down.
-It's the same reason you tell the workers the animals don't understand the chute.
-The lie is so the line keeps moving.

-And I told you to remember the warmth.
-That feeling back at the start, that she was still in there, and frightened, and asking me not to leave her alone.
-I thought that warmth was a trick being played on me, and I was right.
+That warmth from the start, that she was still in there, and frightened, and asking me not to leave her alone.
+I thought it was a trick being played on me, and I was right.
 I was just wrong about how.
 The trick isn't that the warmth is a lie.

 It's that it's true.